Mentoring Program at Forest Edge Elementary School

 Tuesdays – 3:45-4:30 p.m.

-Our mentoring program is for female students in grades three through six.
-The school counselor identifies students that could benefit from a one-on-one relationship in which the mentor serves as a positive role model and provides adult social interaction.
+Our mentoring program was for female students in grades three through six.
+The school counselor identified students that could benefit from a one-on-one relationship in which the mentor serves as a positive role model and provides adult social interaction.

-Volunteer Mentors may opt for Mentor, Co-Mentor or substitute status.
-All Mentors are subject to background checks as required and administered by Fairfax County Public Schools.
+Volunteer Mentors were able to opt for Mentor, Co-Mentor or substitute status.
+All Mentors were subject to background checks as required and administered by Fairfax County Public Schools.

 10 things to know about our tremendous Mentoring Program by Fran Lovaas and Judi Ornoff.
 (Printable pdf)

-The Program runs for approximately 30 weeks, starting in October and ending in June.
-Mentors meet weekly with their students each Tuesday in the school library.
-Students start arriving at approximately at 3:45 p.m. following classroom dismissal.
-The session concludes at 4:30 p.m.
+The Program ran for approximately 30 weeks, starting in October and ending in June.
+Mentors met weekly with their students each Tuesday in the school library.
+Students started arriving at approximately at 3:45 p.m. following classroom dismissal.
+The session concluded at 4:30 p.m.
 The Program provides guidelines to help the Mentor decide on how to work with the student.
-There are special events like craft days, birthday gatherings, etc. At one Fall session, our Branch Mentoring Program was very busy helping our students make winter pine cone bird feeders (with sunflower butter).
+There were special events like craft days, birthday gatherings, etc. At one Fall session, our Branch Mentoring Program was very busy helping our students make winter pine cone bird feeders (with sunflower butter).
 We discussed local birds and how they survive when it snows and food is scarce.
 Each girl also received a bird book and a checklist for spotting local birds thanks to the generosity of the Audubon Society of Northern Virginia.